better-uptime/better-uptime/README.md

 ## What is this module ?

-This module help to 7/24 a project and you can uptime bot with this module easily!
+This module helps to uptime 7/24 a project easily.

 ## How can i use ?